Alicia1529/Recommender-system-development-and-deployment-for-elderly-mobility-in-NYC/README.md

 ### 2. Main:

 1. yelDataCollection.py: make request to Yelp API and retrieve candidate restaurants information.
-(multithreading to increase the speed)

-run it directlly will give you some restaurants that satisfy your setting
+(Using multithreading strategy to increase the speed): it will give you some restaurants that satisfy your setting

 2. featureExtraction.py: convert the text data to feature matrix.

-3. linUCB.py: main recommendation algorithm using contextual bandit algorithm you can run it directly to see the result of an offline evaluation
+3. linUCB.py: main recommendation algorithm using contextual bandit algorithm you can run it directly to see results of an offline evaluation

-4. main.py: main functions to implement the recommendation algorithm, like get and save matrices, make recommendations and update the result.
+4. main.py: main functions to implement the recommendation algorithm, such as get and save matrices, make recommendations and update the result.

 5. app.py: web framework

 ### 3. Two main services:

-1. get recommendations -> return three restaurants(sometimes less than 3 because this are not enough restaurants)
+1. get recommendations -> return three restaurants(sometimes less than 3 options because there are not enough restaurants)

 ```
 @app.route('/getRecommendation:<user_profile>+<user_id>+<local_time>+<longitude>+<latitude>+<radius>+<price>', methods=['GET'])